etcimon/memutils/README.md

 - `SecureMem`: When storing sensitive data such as private certificates, passwords or keys, the CryptoSafe allocator enhances safety by zeroising the memory after being freed, and optionally it can use a memory pool (SecurePool) that doesn't get dumped to disk on a crash or during OS sleep/hibernation.
-- `alloc!T`: Overrides the GC using the `PoolStack`, or falls back on `new` if no pools are available.
+- `alloc!T`: Overrides the GC using the [PoolStack](https://github.com/etcimon/memutils/blob/master/source/memutils/scoped.d#L121), or falls back on `new` if no pools are available.

 The allocator-friendly containers are:
 - `Vector`: An array.